nikitasfrs/todo-app/README.md

 # To Do

-This web application is a simple application to manage a list of things to do.
+Full-stack web application to manage a list of to do items.

 ## Infrastructure

-This applications consists of two parts:
-  1. Frontend: Single Page Application built with: React and Material.
+1. Frontendx - Single Page Application built with: React and Material UI.
-  2. Backend: HTTP REST API built with Node.js, Express and MongoDB.
+2. Backend - HTTP REST API built with Node.js, Express and MongoDB.

 ## How to run

-to start the application use docker compose:
+To start the application use docker compose:

 `docker-compose up --build`

-once the app is running you can open:

-http://localhost:3000

-on your browser.
+Application will then be accessible in the following URL, locally: http://localhost:3000